The diversity-multiplexing tradeoff of the MIMO Z interference channel: Explicit GDMT of the MIMO Z-IC

-\end{lemma} \begin{proof} The proof is relegated to Appendix~\ref{pf:lem:ZIC-optimization-problem}. \end{proof} Differentiating the objective function with respect to $\{\upsilon_i\}$, $\{\beta_j\}$ and $\{\gamma_k\}$, it can be easily verified that \eqref{eq:main-optimization-a} is a convex function of these variables.
+\end{lemma} \begin{proof} The proof is relegated to Appendix~\ref{pf:lem:ZIC-optimization-problem}. \end{proof} Upon differentiating the objective function with respect to $\{\upsilon_i\}$, $\{\beta_j\}$ and $\{\gamma_k\}$, it can be easily verified that \eqref{eq:main-optimization-a} is a convex function of these variables.
 The constraints on the other hand are all linear.
-Therefore, equation \eqref{eq:main-optimization} represents an convex optimization problem (e.g., see subsection $4.2.1$ in \cite{BV}) and hence can be solved efficiently using numerical methods.
-Since we have already found expressions for $d_{\mathcal{O}_i}$ for $i=1,2$ as in equation~\eqref{eq:single-user-outage-exponent}, Lemma~\ref{lem:ZIC-optimization-problem} provides the last piece of the puzzle required to characterize the DMT of the MIMO ZIC, by evaluating $d_{\mathcal{O}_s}$.
-This is stated formally in the following Theorem.
+Therefore, equations \eqref{eq:main-optimization-a} and \eqref{eq:main-optimization} represent an convex optimization problem (e.g., see Section $4.2.1$ in \cite{BV}) and hence can be solved efficiently using numerical methods.
+Since we have already found expressions for $d_{\mathcal{O}_i}$ for $i=1,2$ as in equation~\eqref{eq:single-user-outage-exponent}, Lemma~\ref{lem:ZIC-optimization-problem} provides the last piece of the puzzle required to characterize the GDMT of the MIMO Z-IC, by evaluating $d_{\mathcal{O}_s}$.
+This is stated formally in the following theorem.